 - 1 cup canned pumpkin

-- Preheat oven to 350°F. Grease loaf pan and set aside.
+- Preheat oven to 350°F. Grease a loaf pan and set aside.

-- In a medium bowl, whisk together flour, baking soda, salt and pumpkin pie spice.
+- In a medium bowl, whisk together flour, baking soda, baking powder, salt, and pumpkin pie spice.

-- In a large bowl, whisk together maple syrup, olive oil, and eggs.
+- In a large bowl, whisk together browns sugar, olive oil, and eggs.
 Gradually add the dry mixture to the wet mixture, beating well.
 Add water and pumpkin puree and beat well.
-Fold in ½ cup chocolate chips and pour batter into prepared loaf pan.
-Sprinkle with remaining ¼ cup chocolate chips.
+The batter will be thick.
+Fold in ⅓ cup chocolate chips and pour batter into prepared loaf pan.
+Sprinkle with remaining chocolate chips.